-- i) monetary items at the rate prevailing at the balance sheet date; - ii) non-monetary items at the historical exchange rate; - iii) revenue and expense at the average rate in effect during the applicable accounting period. - f) Income Taxes g) Basic and Diluted Loss Per Share
+- i) monetary items at the rate prevailing at the balance sheet date; - ii) non-monetary items at the historical exchange rate; - iii) revenue and expense at the average rate in effect during the applicable accounting period.

+f) Income Taxes

 The Company has adopted Statement of Financial Accounting Standards No. 109 - "Accounting for Income taxes" (SFAS 109).
 This standard requires the use of an asset and liability approach for financial accounting, and reporting on income taxes.
 If it is more likely than not that some portion or all of a deferred tax asset will not be realized, a valuation allowance is recognized.